Welcome from the Principal

 Angela Symock was born and raised in Southbridge, MA.
 She had always dreamt of being a teacher and after a career change from insurance to education, she received her initial teaching licensure in 2000.
 Angela graduated from Anna Maria College with a Master’s Degree in Elementary Education in 2005 and earned a Certificate for Advanced Graduate Studies (CAGS) in 2015 and is SEI (Sheltered English Immersion) endorsed through the Massachusetts Department of Education.
 She has worked for Trinity Catholic Academy since 2000.

-She believes in a strong school community and works hard to organize different activities such as the Father Daughter Dance, Mother Son nights, and Breast Cancer Awareness and ALS fundraisers.
+She believes in a strong school community and works hard to organize different activities such as the Father Daughter Dance, Mother Son nights, and Breast Cancer Awareness.
 She and her husband have been married since 1996 and have two wonderful children.

 Mrs. Paula Letourneau, Admin.
 Assistant